gamecashproject/gcash/README.md

 Therefore,  a masternode could earn rewards in three continuous PoS blocks, and a masternode could also earn nothing in thousand PoS blocks.
 GameCash  has  60%  PoS  block  reward  in  the  first  year,  54%  is allocated  to  masternode  and  6%  for  coin  staker, by result of this formula: nSubsidy = nCoinAge * COIN_YEAR_REWARD * 33 / (365 * 33 + 8);

+There are estimated total 1440 PoW blocks per day or 43,200 blocks per month or 525,600 PoW blocks per year.
+And estimated 480 PoS blocks per day or 14,400 blocks per month

+The  masternode  feature  also  makes  GameCash  resistant  to Sybil  attacks  which  is  where  imposters  disguise  themselves as several servers so that they can manipulate the blockchain as they want

 Algorithm  : Scrypt
 Block Time :   60 seconds
 Block Size  : 2 M